microsoft/node-pty/README.md

 ptyProcess.handleFlowControl = true;
 ```

 By default `PAUSE` and `RESUME` are XON/XOFF control codes (as shown above).
-To avoid conflicts in environments that use these control codes for different purposes the messages can be customized as `flowPause: string` and `flowResume: string` in the constructor options. `PAUSE` and `RESUME` are not passed to the underlying pseudoterminal if flow control is enabled.
+To avoid conflicts in environments that use these control codes for different purposes the messages can be customized as `flowControlPause: string` and `flowControlResume: string` in the constructor options. `PAUSE` and `RESUME` are not passed to the underlying pseudoterminal if flow control is enabled.

 ## Troubleshooting